 What Do You Have That Needs Protecting?

 If damaged, destroyed, or disabled, what would impact your bottom line?
-This could be physical structures and equipment.
-It could be people within your organization.
-It could be suppliers or even your reputation.
+Depending on your business, vital assets may include physical structures and equipment, people within your organization, suppliers, or even your reputation.

 What Might Disrupt Your Business and How?

-This could be traditional hazards like weather or theft, and other disruptors besides physical threats.
+Disruptors could be traditional hazards like weather and theft, or they could be less common, like a pandemic.
 What if another business steals your employees?
 What if key people in the business die or leave?
 Could economic conditions create disruption and damage your ability to generate profit?

 What happens to your business if your business gets disrupted?

-Think through the answers you’ve given to the first two questions and begin to follow out what aspects of your business are impacted.
-Are there steps you can take to hedge against disaster?
+Think through the answers you’ve given to the first two questions and begin to formulate ways in which you can protect yourself against these threats.
 Even if you have insurance for many of the basic hazards, how will you operate during that period of restoration?

 Methods of Attacking Risk

-Now that you’ve made a list of potential threats to your business.
-How do you respond?
-Traditional risk managers like to think about responding to risk in 5 different ways.
+Now that you’ve made a list of potential threats to your business, how do you respond?
+There are 5 ways in which traditional risk managers will respond to risk.

 1. Accept the Risk

-This may not mitigate any risk or even reduce its impact on your business, but it is still a strategy.
+Acceptance may not mitigate any risk or even reduce its impact on your business, but it is still a strategy.
 We all accept a certain amount of risk in our everyday lives.
-Every time we leave our house in a motor vehicle we are accepting a wide range of risk.
+Every time we leave our house in a motor vehicle, we are taking a chance.
 The same is true for our business.